GeoscienceAustralia/wagl/README.md

 The necessary inputs are the level1 and NBAR scenes (both are necessary).
 There is also one ancillary product, the land-sea rasters, and its configuration is hard-coded.

-The python pq_script_generator.py will produce a bash script to kick off the job, and will immediately source (execute) that script unless the `--test` argument is supplied (e.g., permitting modification of PBS settings for just one job).
+The `python pq_script_generator.py` will produce a bash script to kick off the job, and will immediately source (execute) that script unless the `--test` argument is supplied (e.g., permitting modification of PBS settings for just one job).

+The script only handles one platform, year, and month at a time.
+It can easily be scripted to queue e.g. an entire year:

+`for p in ls7 ls8; do for m in {1..12}; do echo $p $m; done; done`

 At the conclusion of the job, the .stderr log should contain a message such as 'progress looks :)', signalling whether any issues were encountered.
 This is worth checking for.